 Committed doctors, nurses and staff whose priority it is to provide high quality care and to treat you with courtesy and respect

 Appointment choices, bookable up to 6 weeks ahead.
-Appointments can be booked online (please ask for details), or by phone
+Appointments can be booked in surgery, online (please ask for details), or by phone.

 Honesty and openness if things go wrong.